 You can also line your air fryer basket with one-time-use parchment sheets.
 They come in different shapes, sizes and colors- white or brown (unbleached).

 The easiest way to check if your salmon is cooked is to press down on it gently with a fork.
 If the flesh flakes easily, then it's done.
-You can also check for doneness with a meat thermometer.
+You can also check for doneness with an instant read thermometer inserted into the thickest part of the fish.
 The FDA recommends cooking salmon to an internal temperature of 145°F, which is well done.
 If that's how you like your salmon, remove it from the air fryer when it reaches 140°F since it will continue to cook after it's taken out.
 If you like your salmon a little less cooked (like I do), remove it when it reaches 130-135°F.

 Yes.
 For best results, defrost it in the fridge overnight and then proceed with the recipe as written.
 You can cook frozen salmon directly in the air fryer without defrosting it first but the texture of the finished dish won't be as good.
 If cooking from frozen, skip the marinating step.
 Cook frozen fillets in the air fryer (it will take about 12-15 minutes) and then pour the teriyaki sauce on top.